-How to Apply: You must apply to one of the following nominating bodies in the first instance – the CSC does not accept direct applications for these scholarships:
+How to Apply: You must apply to one of the following nominating bodies in the first instance – the CSC does not accept direct applications for these endowments:

 - National nominating agencies – this is the main route of application

 - Selected universities/university bodies, which can nominate their own academic staff

 - Selected non-governmental organisations and charitable bodies